He made a grab at her. “What the hell is wrong with you? Don’t do that again.”

 Nathan had been walking into school when a girl stopped him, Ceris saw her glance over and smile blankly.
 They hadn't noticed, so she went to hover near them awkwardly.
 She was still fighting to brush Seth’s reaction under the carpet, it would be embarrassing to let Nathan know what his best friend thought of her.
 Besides, she had been stupid.

 The girl was in Nathan's form, called June, and Ceris tried to make a show of talking to her for a first impression.
 She was bubbly and animated with large gestures for a skinny frame, making up for Ceris’ half inflated speech.
 Finally, June smiled and walked away, and Nathan was left speaking to her.
-Ceris silently thanked him a thousand times for being sociable enough to ramble on about his form group, only needing an occasional nod or “Oh, yeah,” to keep the flow.
+Ceris silently thanked him a couple thousand times for being sociable enough to ramble on about his form group, only needing an occasional nod or “Oh, yeah,” to keep the flow.

 He was way too close.
 His face almost scared her with the intensity of those black eyes, mischievous usually but right then, they had been painfully innocent, asking.